Ganesh-447/Ganesh-447/README.md

 <font color="green"># Hi there, I'm Ganesh! 👋</font>

 Welcome to my GitHub profile.
-I'm a versatile software tester with experience in both manual and automation testing.
+I'm a versatile Software Developer Engineer Test(SDET) with experience in developing and maintaining frameworks,experienced in both manual and automation testing.
 I have a strong background in Python automation and hands-on experience in manual testing.
 I'm well-versed in agile methodology, participating in daily scrum calls and contributing to test planning and documentation using tools like Jira and Confluence.

 ## About Me